genomescan/styleguide/design_principles.md

     ...

 ```
-5. ***Functions or classes within modules that are not part of the API of that module should be protected or private.*** In python this can be (sort of) accomplished with the help of one or 2 starting underscores.
+5. ***Functions or classes within modules that are not part of the API of that module should be protected or private.*** This prevents other developers from using code not meant to be used outside the intended scope.
+In python this can be (sort of) accomplished with the help of one or 2 starting underscores.
 ```

 def create_butter() -> Butter: